bloomberg/lucene-solr/solr/contrib/ltr/example/README.md

   `python train_and_upload_demo_model.py -c config.json`

-   This script deploys your features from `config.json` "featuresFile" to Solr.
+   This script deploys your features from `config.json` "solrFeaturesFile" to Solr.
 Then it takes the relevance judged query document pairs of "userQueriesFile" and merges it with the features extracted from Solr into a training file.
 That file is used to train a linear model, which is then deployed to Solr for you to rerank results.